Code-Institute-Submissions/EasyDeclare/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, i Want to be able to contact the organisation or individuals running the project
-        2. As a Returning Visitor,

 -   ### Design
     -   #### Colour Scheme
-        -   Bootstrap secondary and plain white
+        -   Bootstrap secondary and plain white, inspired by brutalist architecture, digital brutalism.
     -   #### Typography
         -   used roboto for simple, familiar and contemporary feel.
     -   #### Imagery
-        -   the imagery is supposed to evoke the feelings of running a small swedish non-profit
+        -   the imagery is supposed to evoke the feelings of running a small swedish non-profit, and partaking on hobby/sport activities.